cryptoadvance/specter-education/content/bitcoin101/description.md

-# Bitcoin Theory for Wallet-Operators
+# Bitcoin 101 for Wallet-Operators
 In this section, you 'll get a rough idea about the things you need to know in order to send and receive funds.

 ## Bitcoin Experience